nagyistge/percona-agent/README.md

 Upgrading from pt-agent
 -----------------------

-If you're already using Percona Cloud Tools by running pt-agent, the percona-agent installer will automatically detect, upgrade, and remvoe pt-agent.  percona-agent does everything pt-agent does and a lot more.
+If you're already using Percona Cloud Tools by running pt-agent, the percona-agent installer will automatically detect, upgrade, and remove `pt-agent`.  `percona-agent` does everything `pt-agent` does and a lot more.

 Help and Support
 ----------------